 April 25th, 2020 is Anzac Day in Australia and New Zealand, a national day of remembrance that commemorates "who served and died in all wars, conflicts, and peacekeeping operations" and "the contribution and suffering of all those who have served."
 (Australian War Memorial).
-On this day, we pause to remember lives lost, lives impacted, and to reflect the futility of war.
+On this day, we pause to remember lives lost, and lives impacted, and to reflect on the futility of war.

 This year, however, all of the Anzac Day commemorations were cancelled.

 This year, 2020, the entire world is held hostage to an invisible enemy.
-Countless lives lost, this war is ravaging its way across the globe.
+Countless lives lost, and this war is ravaging its way across the globe.
 Now more than ever we must work together for the good of all of humanity.
 We must join together in a united front to fight for our survival.

 The world must leave divisiveness and differences behind, in order to conquer this hidden enemy.
 In light of this year’s Anzac Day commemorations, I thought it fitting to share an incredible story of survival, courage and triumph from actor, director and Vietnam Veteran, Willie Minor.
 As Willie says, “if we are divided as black, brown, red, white, green and red, separate, then it will be easier for humankind to get, eliminated.”
 Our hope is in our shared humanity.

-Willie's story is part of a new series, Warriors in Our Midst, exploring the extraordinary in the every day, and everyday people doing extraordinary things.
+Willie's story is part of a new series, Warriors in Our Midst, exploring the extraordinary in the everyday, and everyday people doing extraordinary things.

 A Military Man

-Serving two tours of duty in Vietnam during the turbulent civil rights movement of the late 1960’s, Minor returned to his home state of Texas a changed man.
+Serving two tours of duty in Vietnam during the turbulent civil rights movement of the late 1960s, Minor returned to his home state of Texas a changed man.
 Time served took its toll.
 Suffering the effects of PTSD, the sliding doors of fate catapulted Willie’s life into a search for better ways for Veterans to manage PTSD.
 Finding acting saved Willie’s life.
 Literally.
-His passion for the craft, for climbing into the skin of another person provided him a lifeline to a better place and kick-started a whole new chapter of his life.
+His passion for the craft, for climbing into the skin of another person provided him with a lifeline to a better place and kick-started a whole new chapter of his life.
 With a string of acting and directing credits to his name, Willie Minor is passionate about giving back to his community, sharing his love for performing with local kids in his theatre classes.

 In the following conversation, Willie and I talk about his Tours of Duty, the futility of war and racism, the effect of PTSD and the hope for a brighter future for humanity.